jonathanhines/midtown/index.markdown

 </div>
 <div class="callout-text-right" markdown="1">

-Midtown Counselling is part of our community.
+Midtown is part of our community.
 Our clinic is conveniently located between Downtown Kitchener and Uptown Waterloo and provides a comfortable and private setting for appointments.

 <div class="callout-link"><a href="/about" class="link-button inverted">about us</a></div>